4SakenWun/nmap-report-tool/README.md

 # Nmap Vulnerability Scanner & Report Generator
 A Python-based penetration testing tool that automates nmap vulnerability scanning and generates professional reports in PDF, DOCX, or text format.

+Roadmap: See the planned enhancements and future CEH-friendly projects in [ROADMAP.md](./ROADMAP.md).

 ---
 ## ⚠️ LEGAL DISCLAIMER & WARNING ⚠️